GregAC/ibex/doc/03_reference/coverage_plan.rst

   * Large cross to cover all possibilities of combinations between interrupt, debug and exceptions for all instruction categories across all stall behaviours.

-* PMP regions x permissions x access fail/pass
+* PMP regions x permissions x access fail/pass x privilege level

+  * Two crosses, one for each PMP channel (instruction and data).